PetersenLab/WhiskerMan/doc/Open_whiskerman.md

 ### Track current video

-1.	**Track Whiskers**: If all the selected whiskers were tracked in the previous frame, pressing “Fit snakes” will fit Bezier curves to the selected whiskers in the current frame and will then show the next frame to be tracked.
-If any of the whiskers were not tracked in the previous frame, pressing “Fit snakes” will prompt the user to initialise those whiskers.
+1.	**Track Whiskers**: If all the selected whiskers were tracked in the previous frame, pressing “Track Whiskers” will fit Bezier curves to the selected whiskers in the current frame and will then show the next frame to be tracked.
+If any of the whiskers were not tracked in the previous frame, pressing “Track Whiskers” will prompt the user to initialise those whiskers.
 To initialise the whiskers, select, using mouse clicks, the first, second and third control point of the Bezier curve in the horizontal view (starting with that closest to the snout).
 Then, select (in the same order) control points in the vertical view, following the guides showed on the screen.

-2.	**Continuous tracking**: If this option is selected and then “Fit snakes” is pressed, tracking proceeds automatically from frame to frame until: a) “Continuous tracking” is deselected, b) the end of the video is reached or c) tracking fails for all selected whiskers.
+2.	**Continuous tracking**: If this option is selected and then “Track Whiskers” is pressed, tracking proceeds automatically from frame to frame until: a) “Continuous tracking” is deselected, b) the end of the video is reached or c) tracking fails for all selected whiskers.

 ### Track batches of videos